rabbah/nimbella-cli/doc/nim.md

     ...
 ```

 The project configuration is merged with what is inferred from file and directory names, so it’s only necessary to put information in the configuration that can’t be inferred from file or directory names or for which the defaults aren’t what you want.

 We’ll cover configuration for packages and actions first, then configuration for web content, including an example of generated content such as a React web app.
 Then we’ll cover symbolic variables and file substitution.

 <h3 id="project-configuration-for-packages-and-actions">Project configuration for packages and actions</h3>

 Let’s suppose that in [the example1 project](#example-create-and-deploy-a-project-with-a-single-action), you don’t want `hello` to be a web action and the deployer cannot determine its main entry point directly from the code.
 Add a _project.yml_ file such as the following:

 ```
-Packages:
+packages:
   - name: demo
-    Actions:
+    actions:
       - name: hello
         web: false
         main: myMain
-    Limits:
+    limits:
       timeout: 10000
 ```

 The following sections contain a list of configuration members for [actions](#action-modifiers-allowed-in-project-yml), [packages](#package-modifiers-allowed-in-project-yml), and [global](#global-modifiers-allowed-in-project-yml).
-Two additional configuration members are `bucket` and `actionWrapPackage`, which are documented in [Adding static web content](#adding-static-web-content) and [The action wrapping alternative for deploying web content](#the-action-wrapping-alternative-for-deploying-web-content), respectively.
+An additional configuration member is `bucket` which is documented in [Adding static web content](#adding-static-web-content).

 <h4 id="action-modifiers-allowed-in-project-yml">Action modifiers allowed in project.yml</h4>

 Here are the action modifiers that are allowed in the configuration.

 <h5 id="web">web</h5>

 May be `true`, `false` or `raw`.
 The default is `true`.